 Conservationists can visit the Sepilok Orangutan Rehabilitation center, which was opened in 1964.
 Here they can meet rescued orphans, who are trained to survive in the wild.
 They are released into the adjacent sanctuary.

-In Kuala Lumpur, meanwhile, you can visit the Petronas Twin Towers, which are the tallest twin buildings in the world.
+In Kuala Lumpur, meanwhile, tourists can see the Petronas Twin Towers, which are the tallest twin buildings in the world.
 The Batu Caves near the city offer magnificent Hindu art and there are many beautiful Buddhist and Hindu temples within the city itself.

 The Bukit Bintag shopping district offers both daytime bargains and trendy nightlife.